jundongl/scikit-feature/README.md

 ###Steps:
 After you download scikit-feast-1.0.0.zip from the project website (http://featureselection.asu.edu/scikit-feast/), unzip the file.
 Then the scikit-feast root directory will contain a setup script setup.py and a file named README.txt.

-For Linux, under the scikit-feast root directory, you can build and install the module by the following command from a terminal： python setup.py install
+For Linux, under the scikit-feast root directory, you can build and install the module by the following command from a terminal:

+python setup.py install

-For Windows, you can also run the command prompt window (Start->Accessories), under the scikit-feast root directory: setup.py install
+For Windows, you can also run the command prompt window (Start->Accessories) under the scikit-feast root directory:

+setup.py install

 ##Project website